riccardo-enr/infogain_ros2/README.md

 > [!WARNING]
 > This is used as a submodule for another meta repository.
 Which has been left
 > private for now.

+All the nodes (algorithms) should be GPU accelerated.
+Since they are used in pairing with an I-MPPI controller that should be GPU accelerated as well.